expo/expo/docs/pages/versions/unversioned/sdk/battery.md

 #### Returns

-- An EventSubscription object that you can call remove() on when you would like to unsubscribe the listener.
+- An `EventSubscription` object that you can call `remove()` on when you would like to unsubscribe the listener.

 ### `Battery.watchPowerModeChange(callback)`

 Subscribe to Low Power Mode (iOS) or Battery Saver Mode (Android) updates.
+The event fired whenever the power mode is toggled.

 #### Arguments